fmancinelli/fmancinelli.github.com/_posts/2011-12-10-Arduino_led_fun.markdown

 The experiment consisted in lighting up a set of color leds using different patterns that can be selected (cycled-through) by using a button.

-This is the electrical schema of what the I built:
+This is the electrical schema of what I built:

 ![Electrical schema](/images/arduino_led_fun_schema.png)